Bookkeeping for freelancers: tax, invoices and cash

 Cash basis accounting

-- Tax timing advantage: You're not taxed on income you haven't received yet
+- Tax timing advantage: pay tax only on income you've actually received

-- Less admin: No need to track accounts receivable or payable separately
+- Less admin: skip separate tracking for accounts receivable or payable

 Traditional accounting

-You must use traditional accounting if your turnover exceeds £150,000 or if you want to claim certain deductions.
-Those on the cash basis can't deduct more than £500 in interest costs from their taxable profits each year.
+You must use traditional accounting if your turnover exceeds £150,000.
+You might also choose it voluntarily if you want to claim certain deductions.
+Those on cash basis can't deduct more than £500 in interest costs from their taxable profits each year.

-- Better for growth: Required as your business scales beyond the cash basis threshold
+- Better for growth: scale beyond the cash basis threshold without changing methods

 Making the right choice

 Start with cash basis if you're a new freelancer with straightforward finances.
-Switch to traditional accounting when your business grows or your accountant advises it's beneficial.
-Xero supports both methods, so you can transition smoothly when the time comes.
+Switch to traditional accounting when your turnover approaches £150,000 or your accountant advises it's beneficial.
+Most cloud accounting software supports both methods, so you can transition smoothly when the time comes.

 Create an organised system

-An organised bookkeeping system starts with the right tools and habits from day one.
-With structure, your finances stay organised and manageable.
+An organised bookkeeping system saves you hours each month and prevents the panic of missing records at tax time.
+Start with the right tools and habits from day one.

 Follow these steps to build a solid foundation:

-- Schedule weekly time: Block out regular time each week for bookkeeping to avoid falling behind
+- Schedule weekly time: block out 30 minutes each week for bookkeeping to avoid falling behind

 Keep records of key parts of your business

 Essential records for freelancer bookkeeping include everything related to your income, expenses and client work.
-Keeping these details accurate protects you during audits and supports loan applications.
+Keeping these details accurate protects you during HMRC audits, supports loan applications, and helps you spot profitable clients.

 Modern accounting software transforms these records into actionable insights: